Pneumococcal disease

 How can pneumococcal disease be prevented?

-Two vaccines are available to help protect people against the most common strains of the Streptococcus pneumoniae.
+Vaccines are available to help protect children and adults against the most common strains of the Streptococcus pneumoniae.

 Where to get help